 We here at IndulgeYourPet…

-Also like to recommend that any new pet owner take a look at what it might cost to purchase a pet insurance policy as well.
-This way if your new pet does suffer from an injury or illness in the future, you won’t be on the hook for 100% of his or her medical bills which can be quite expensive especially when treating a condition like Bloat which Greyhounds are susceptible to.
+I also recommend that any new pet owner look at what it might cost to purchase a pet insurance policy.
+Suppose your new pet suffers from an injury or illness in the future.
+In that case, you won’t be on the hook for 100% of their medical bills, which can be pretty expensive, especially when treating a condition like Bloat, which Greyhounds are susceptible to.